 Vipassana does not in and of itself cause a new mental health condition to arise.
 Vipassana teaches awareness and equanimity, that is, balance, despite the inevitable ups and downs of life.
 But if someone comes to a course concealing a serious emotional history, that person may be unable to understand the technique or to apply it properly to achieve the desired results.
 This is why it is important to communicate with us about your past history so that we can assist you in determining whether you will benefit from a course.

 People from many religions and no religion have found the meditation course helpful and beneficial.
 Vipassana is an art of living, a way of life.
 While it is the essence of what the Buddha taught, it is not a religion; rather, it is the cultivation of human values leading to a life which is good for oneself and good for others.

 People of all sexual and gender identities are welcome to our courses.
 The campuses at all the meditation centers in this tradition separate males and females.
 This extends to the residential accommodations, the walking areas, the dining rooms, and the meditation hall.
-This structure is designed to reduce the tension that derives from the mixing of genders.
+This structure is designed to reduce any possible distractions that could arise from the mixing of genders.
 We recognize this doesn’t work for everyone and that sometimes people in the LGBTQI community may not feel comfortable on either side of the compound, or having to identify as male or female.
-If the gender binary segregation is a concern for you, please let us know beforehand; this will allow us to arrange a space where you can feel safe and undistracted while you meditate.
+If the gender binary segregation is a concern for you, please let us know beforehand; this will allow us to provide accommodations with a private bath where you can feel undistracted while you meditate.
 You can let us know about your concerns by writing something on the application where we ask, “Anything you wish to add to the above information?”
 We will contact you, and together we will make a plan that works for you.
 Anything you tell us will be kept confidential.